emma-wilson/syrf_userguide/data-export/annotation.md

 ![Screenshot: Choose data format](figs/choose_data_format-screening.png) Select which of the following formats you would like your data in.

 1. **Long format** – Mostly useful if you plan to programmatically interact with your data (e.g. using R).
 In long format, data are presented in a normalised format where each row represents an individual annotation.
-N.B.
-If you have many annotation questions in your project, this will result in a large number of rows.
+N.B.: If you have many annotation questions in your project, this will result in a large number of rows.
 2. **Wide format** – Mostly useful to gain a visual overview of your data (e.g. in excel).
 In the wide format, each row contains the data from an individual user’s annotations.
 Unless the **Split annotations by stage** option is selected.

 #### Split annotations by stage (only available in wide format)